Code-Institute-Submissions/strasse34-pp5/README.md

 ### Features to be Implemented

 - Reply feature to the comment lists to provide chances to the users to reply a comment.
-- Filter option feature to order posts/cars according thier ratings.
+- Filter option feature to order posts/cars according their ratings.

 ## Validation